skip navigation

 FAQ'S

-What is JO Volleyball?
+What is Juniors Volleyball?

-Junior's Volleyball has often been referred to as club volleyball, Junior Olympic, or JO volleyball.
+Juniors Volleyball has often been referred to as club volleyball, Junior Olympic, or JO volleyball.
 Our program is not affiliated or sponsored by the school district.
 It is organized volleyball that begins after the school season is over and provides players an opportunity to continue play after the school season.
 And because most school districts do not offer volleyball until 7th grade, it provides younger girls the opportunity to play.

 When and where are practices?